jsonwebtoken/jsonwebtoken.github.io/views/website/md/introduction.md

 Authorization: Bearer <token>
 ```

-This is a stateless authentication mechanism as the user state is never saved in server memory.
-The server's protected routes will check for a valid JWT in the Authorization header, and if it's present, the user will be allowed to access protected resources.
-As JWTs are self-contained, all the necessary information is there, reducing the need to query the database multiple times.
+This can be, in certain cases, a stateless authentication mechanism.
+The server's protected routes will check for a valid JWT in the `Authorization` header, and if it's present, the user will be allowed to access protected resources.
+If the JWT is self-contained, all the necessary information is there, reducing the need to query the database multiple times.

 This allows you to fully rely on data APIs that are stateless and even make requests to downstream services.
 It doesn't matter which domains are serving your APIs, so Cross-Origin Resource Sharing (CORS) won't be an issue as it doesn't use cookies.